idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 4. How do we sleep well at night?
 5. How do we get max learning from outages?

 By the way, I think a manager should be on all pages and outages.

-- On all the pages
-- Strong appreciation for boots on the ground reality.
+This is a great way to get a strong appreciation for boots on the ground reality.

-Also need to review all outages

-- Write up for all outages, [Correction Of Errors](/coe) for major outages -
+- Write up for all outages, [Correction Of Errors](/coe) for major outages
 - Maximize value of mistakes, don't make them twice.
-- For all customer impacting event, review w/Customer Impact, root cause understood, and commitment when to address.
+- For all customer impacting events, review w/Customer Impact, root cause understood, and commitment when to address.
 - Observability
-  - How do we get a page next time.
+  - How do we get a page next time?
-  - How do we see what's going on.
+  - How do we see what's going on?
 - Testing systems.
-  - Very high leverage active
+  - Very high leverage activity

 ### Data Driven - Customer and Business Metric Reviews